 MC has multiple websites to provide you information about transferring and earning credit.

 The MC Transfer website is the ultimate destination for transfer information.
-Review MC’s Transfer Partnership Programs and Transfer Agreements to see if any of them interest you.
-Check to see which intuitions will be visiting campus and when the transfer fairs are being held.
+Review MC’s Transfer Agreements and Information to see what interests you.
+Check Transfer Events to see which institutions will be visiting campus and when the transfer fairs are being held.
 View the Transfer Times to get answers frequently asked questions.